MyPathologyReport

 July 1, 2023

-In pathology, the term basaloid neoplasm is used to describe an abnormal growth made up of cells that look dark blue when examined under a microscope.
-The cells in the growth, or neoplasm, are called basaloid because they look similar to the basal cells normally found at the bottom of a thin layer of tissue called the epithelium.
+In pathology, the term basaloid neoplasm is used to describe a tumour made up of cells that look dark blue when examined under a microscope.
+The cells in the tumour, or neoplasm, are called basaloid because they look similar to the basal cells normally found at the bottom of a thin layer of tissue called the epithelium.

 Basaloid neoplasm is not a specific diagnosis.
-It is a category that includes many different types of non-cancerous and cancerous growths.

-Basaloid neoplasms can be found anywhere in the body although they are more common in the skin, salivary glands, breasts, lungs, and cervix.
+It is a category that includes many different types of benign (non-cancerous) and malignant (cancerous) tumours.
+These tumours can be found anywhere in the body although they are more common in the skin, salivary glands, breasts, lungs, and cervix.

 A malignant basaloid neoplasm is a cancerous tumour made up of basaloid cells.
 There are many different types of malignant basaloid neoplasms.